dag7dev/common-voice-tool/README.md

 'lang' folder must exists and at least one file must be into the folder.

 ## What branch should I use?
-The beta one is "experimental", I always update this branch.
+The beta one is "experimental", I always update this branch. <br>

-The master one, even though I thought about using it only, is unstable.
+Until the beta becomes stable, I won't push to master and there won't be a release.<br>

-Until the beta becomes stable, I won't push to master and there won't be a release.
+In future, branches management may change.

 ## WIP